 Some wild effects take place before the big drops.
 It's a shame that, for the sake of a few nerve-rattling moments, some thrill-averse guests might never get to experience attractions like the Tower of Terror or Splash Mountain.
 If you're on the line, try to work up the courage at least once so that you can enjoy everything that precedes the freefalls.
 It's truly astonishing.

-Among the highlights, the ghosts of the vanished hotel guests and bellhop appear at the end of a hallway beckoning riders to join them.
+Among the highlights of the Disney World ride, the ghosts of the vanished hotel guests and bellhop appear at the end of a hallway beckoning riders to join them.
 They disappear following a flash of lightning.
 Then the hallway vanishes and changes into an inky black star field.

 The freefall experience itself is essentially the same as any number of tower rides found at many theme parks and amusement parks.
 The difference is that the Imagineers' judicious use of sounds, pitch darkness, visual effects like star fields, and other tricks adds a cogent storyline and psychological veneer to the attraction that significantly ratchets up the thrills, screams, and sheer enjoyment.